 Fort Dodge is a medium-sized city located in the state of Iowa.
 With a population of 24,649 people and nine constituent neighborhoods, Fort Dodge is the 20th largest community in Iowa.

-Fort Dodge is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fort Dodge is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Fort Dodge is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Fort Dodge who work in sales jobs (13.36%), office and administrative support (13.22%), and food service (6.82%).
+There are especially a lot of people living in Fort Dodge who work in sales jobs (13.07%), office and administrative support (12.15%), and management occupations (8.32%).

-In terms of college education, Fort Dodge is nearly on par with the US average for all cities of 21.84%: 20.81% of adults 25 and older in Fort Dodge have a bachelor's degree or advanced degree.
+The education level of Fort Dodge citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.24% of adults 25 and older in Fort Dodge have a college degree.

 The most common language spoken in Fort Dodge is English.
 Other important languages spoken here include Spanish and Korean.